HEMGENIX AAV5 GENE THERAPY

 Adverse Reactions

-The most common adverse reactions (incidence ≥5%) were elevated ALT, headache, blood creatine kinase elevations, flu-like symptoms, infusion-related reactions, fatigue, nausea, malaise, and elevated AST.
+The most common adverse reactions (incidence ≥5% in clinical trials) are elevated ALT, headache, blood creatine kinase elevations, flu-like symptoms, infusion-related reactions, fatigue, nausea, malaise, and elevated AST.

 Indication

-HEMGENIX is for single use intravenous infusion only.
+HEMGENIX is for single-use intravenous infusion only.

 Please see full prescribing information for HEMGENIX.